 Often the Mercè festival is referred to as multiple festivals.
 This is because there are many, varied activities organised over these days during the celebrations that, without a doubt, is definitely the best way to describe Barcelona’s main festival.
 So, you could say that everyone will find “their own festival”.
 This is because during these days the main stars of the festival will be live music, with open air concerts of all genres and in different parts of the city, traditions, with human towers and “falcons”, “diables” (devils) with “correfocs” (fire runs), parades, giants and “capgrossos” (large heads) and bestiary.
 Light and visual shows on the streets and in Ciutadella Park, mapping on Barcelona city hall’s facade (and depending on the year, on other symbolic places of the city) and fireworks, with pyrotechnic shows on Barceloneta beach and the final event, the highly anticipated musical-fireworks display next to the Montjuïc Magic Fountains.

-If you wish, you can download the full programme of La Mercè 2018 published on the official website.
+If you wish, you can download the full programme of La Mercè 2019 published on the official website. to be published

 In the city of Barcelona the 24th of September (Day of La Mercè) is a public holiday.
 It is a local festival so, in general, the public holiday does not apply to other towns and cities, not even to those next to or close to Barcelona.
 Having said that, and depending on the calendar, sometimes the cities of Badalona, L’Hospitalet and others, choose to have this day as a public holiday.
 So, the other days when La Mercè events are celebrated are not public holidays (unless it is a Sunday of course).

 Each year the Mercè festival invites a city to join in the different festival events.
-In 2018 the city invited is Lisbon, the capital of Portugal.
+In 2019 the city invited is Beirut, the capital of Lebanon.
 We are positive that they will enjoy each of the entertaining and cultural activities.

 The BAM Festival, also known as Barcelona Acció Musical, is held alongside the Mercè festival.
 Various music stages are set up in different spaces around Barcelona (Parc del Fòrum, Plaça Reial, Plaça de Catalunya, Plaça dels Àngels, Antiga Fàbrica Damm, etc.).
 Other concerts are also organised, all under the so-called Mercè Música (in english, Mercè Music).
 Tickets for these concerts are free.